-- Cross-sex hormone therapy administered by a medical provider (for example during an office visit) is provided under Pharmaceutical Products Outpatient in the section.
+- Cross-sex hormone therapy administered by a medical provider (for example during an office visit) is provided under Pharmaceutical Products Outpatient in the section (both pre and post-surgical.

-- Cross-sex hormone therapy dispensed from a pharmacy is provided under the prescription plan.
+- Cross-sex hormone therapy dispensed from a pharmacy is provided under the prescription plan (both pre and post-surgical)

 - Puberty suppressing medication injected or implanted by a medical provider in a clinical setting.

 - Laboratory testing to monitor the safety of continuous cross-sex hormone therapy.

+- Psychotherapy

+- Surgery for the treatment for Gender Dysphoria, including the surgeries listed below:

 - Bilateral mastectomy or breast reduction

 - Clitoroplasty (creation of clitoris)

 - Hysterectomy (removal of uterus)

 - Labiaplasty (creation of labia)

 - Metoidioplasty (creation of penis, using clitoris)

 - Orchiectomy (removal of testicles)

 - Penectomy (removal of penis)

 - Penile prosthesis

 - Phalloplasty (creation of penis)

 - Salpingo-oophorectomy (removal of fallopian tubes and ovaries)

 - Scrotoplasty (creation of scrotum)

 - Testicular prosthesis

 - Urethroplasty (reconstruction of urethra)

 - Vaginectomy (removal of vagina)

 - Vaginoplasty (creation of vagina)

 - Vulvectomy (removal of vulva)